 Policies and regulations governing students are explained or recorded in full in the Student Handbook, which freshmen and transfer students receive at orientation.
 The handbook also deals with other applicable state, local and university policies, student services and programs.
 The student is responsible for knowing and abiding by these policies.
 The handbook is also available online at studentaffairs.unt.edu.

 The Denton County Transportation Authority operates the UNT Shuttle through an agreement with UNT.
 The UNT Shuttle serves the main campus, the Discovery Park campus and the Eagle Point campus, as well as off-campus student-oriented housing.
 Additionally, students can access the Denton local bus service fare free by presenting a valid UNT ID.

-Late-night transportation is provided by the e-ride service, which provides transportation to and from all three Denton campuses.
+During the fall and spring semesters, between 9 p.m. and 2 a.m., 7 days a week, late-night transportation is provided by the e-ride service, which provides transportation to and from all three Denton campuses.

 Alternative transportation options, including car sharing, bicycling and ridesharing, are supported by Transportation Services as well.

 For information regarding hours of operation, route schedules and alternative transportation options, visit the web site at www.unt.edu/transit.